About colon cancer

 Step 5: get the results

-After you get checked, Ontario Health (Cancer Care Ontario) will mail you a letter with the result of your at-home test (FIT).
+After you get checked, Ontario Health (Cancer Care Ontario) will mail you a letter with your FIT result.
 The letter you receive will tell you if your test results are normal, abnormal or unsatisfactory.

 Your family doctor or nurse practitioner will also get a copy of your result.